-LD 447 An Act to Expand Ferry Service to Matinicus Isle (Sponsored by Rep. Geiger of Rockland)
+LD 447 (New title) An Act to Amend the Law Governing Ferry Service to Matinicus Isle (Sponsored by Rep. Geiger of Rockland) Enacted; PL 2025, c.
+229

-This bill amends the law regulating state ferry service to Matinicus Isle to require at least 36 trips per year, with additional service authorized as agreed upon by the residents of Matinicus Isle and the Department of Transportation.
+As amended by the committee, in addition to the 12 trips to Matinicus Isle required in current law, this bill authorizes the state ferry service to provide additional service as agreed upon by the residents of Matinicus Isle and the Department of Transportation.